tradingview-pine-seeds/docs/update_example/update_example.md

 2. Open any text editor on your computer and paste the contents.
 3. Save the file with the `update_santiment.py` name in any folder you prefer.
 4. On the repository page, copy the repository name by clicking *Code → Copy to clipboard*.
+You can use HTTPS or SSH authentication.
+To use HTTPS you need to generate [access token], to use SSH you need to generate [SSH key].

     ![Clone repository name on GitHub](/images/github_clone_repository.png)